 The Certificate of Limited Warranty also highlights that the warranty does not cover any shipping costs, the expenses of labor or fees for service, or the removal or installation of new parts.
 However, you can receive coverage for labor costs with a ProtectionPlus upgrade.

-Rheem Water Heater Warranty Pricing
+How Much Does a Rheem Water Heater Warranty Cost?

-How to Make a Claim on Your Water Heater
+How To Make a Claim on Your Water Heater

 Making a claim on a Rheem water heater requires prompt action to discuss a malfunction with the installing contractor or distributor.
 The manufacturer states in its Certificate of Limited Warranty that if the installer is unavailable, you may contact any local dealer who handles its products for warranty service.